Next Generation EU: Resource allocation

 The resources of the sixth and final mission will be invested to strengthen the resilience of the national healthcare system, which was weakened by the pandemic.

 The PNRR foresee the participation of multiple actors at the domestic level.
 The fulfillment of the structural reforms will be completed by the specific competent ministries and administrations.
 However, regarding the engagement of specific interventions and projects, the central administrations, the regional and local entities will be responsible to coordinate and implement them.
 In addition, the government arranged a governance scheme which provides a structure for coordinating and monitoring the national recovery and resilience plan.
 This structure will be set up within the Ministry of Economy and Finance, it will also be the point of contact for the European Commission.

+Controversy

+In April 2024, Italian investigators announced that they had uncovered an international fraud scheme involving €600 million related to the recovery fund.
+According to police, the fraud, which was carried out by criminal associates in Romania, Italy, Slovakia, and Austria, involved "refined money-laundering apparatus…using advanced technologies such as cloud servers located in uncooperative countries, cryptoassets, and artificial intelligence to produce false documents."